 Interested in learning what Lutherans believe, teach, and confess?
 Interested in becoming a member of St. Mark Lutheran Church?
 Already a member and want to refresh your knowledge of the church?

-We so appreciate the treasures you donate!
+We truly appreciate the treasures you donate!

 Men of St. Mark!